mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## Scenario 5: User Edits the Values of a Column With a Foreign Key Constraint Applied

-Linked records can be changed or removed according to the user's preference.
+Linked records can be changed or deleted according to the user's preference.
 Since values are references to records in other tables, users must understand that changes to references don't affect the original records.
 However, changes to the values of records in the referenced table do.

 ### Scenario 5a: The field has an existing value